Self-quarantining (staying at home) due to coronavirus

 The following rules apply to everyone during self-quarantine:

 - Only family members or other people that you live with may be at home with you.
 You must stay 1.5 metres away from them as much as possible.
 This means no hugging, kissing or sex.

 - Nobody may visit you, except for medical purposes (for example, a doctor or a GGD official).

 - If you need medical assistance, do not go to the doctor or the hospital, but phone the doctor instead.

-- Ask other people to do grocery shopping for you.
-If that is not possible you can leave your house or accommodation to go shopping, but only if you do not have any symptoms of COVID-19.
+- Ask other people to do grocery shopping for you or order your groceries online.
+If this is absolutely impossible, you can go out to do grocery shopping, but only if you have no symptoms of COVID-19.

 - You can sit outside if you have a garden or balcony.

 - Do not go to your place of work, but work from home.
-If you are a healthcare professional you may, only in exceptional cases and under certain conditions, go to work.
+If you are a healthcare professional you may, only in exceptional cases and if you don’t have coronavirus or have any symptoms of COVID-19, go to work.
 Discuss this with the municipal health service (GGD) or your company doctor.

 Help and support during quarantine

 If there is no-one nearby who can help you with shopping or collecting your children from school, for example, you can contact your municipality for support.
 You can also call the Red Cross national helpline (+31 (0)70 4455 888) to find out if help is available in your neighbourhood.